Arado Ar 232: Operational history

 German officials intended for the aircraft to be used in a wide variety of circumstances, specific mentions including North Africa and the Arctic.

 In late 1942, in response to the deteriorating situation of the Wehrmacht's 6th Army during the Battle of Stalingrad, it was decided to deploy the first two Ar 232 prototypes to the Eastern Front for the purpose of delivering critical supplies and airlifting casualties.

 The first prototype was promptly lost along with its entire crew after the pilot became disoriented.
 The second prototype was more successful, completing multiple missions in January 1943, typically flying in and out of Stalingrad unhindered.
 Its crew occasionally opted to avoid airfields when enemy forces were known to be waiting in ambush, instead landing on rough terrain, a feat that would have been impossible for most transport aircraft of its size at the time.

 On 17 July 1943, a twin-engined Ar 232 flew from Brandenburg, Germany to Banak, Norway, the northernmost airport in Europe; the flight, which delivered automated weather apparatus, necessitated the fitting of auxiliary fuel tanks.
-One month later, the aircraft was lost with all onboard due to a single engine failure shortly after take off followed by a collision with terrain.
+One month later, the aircraft was lost with all onboard due to a single engine failure shortly after takeoff followed by a collision with terrain.

 Outside of conventional military logistics, the Ar 232 found numerous uses; Arado made frequent use of the type to transport high priority aviation components.

 At least five Ar 232s are believed to have been operated by Kampfgeschwader 200, a secretive special operations unit of the Luftwaffe.
 Multiple attempts using Ar 232s were made to infiltrate covert agents behind Soviet lines, including a mission under remit of the top secret Operation Zeppelin which intended to assassinate Joseph Stalin in late 1944.

 Starting in December 1944, several Ar 232 were directed to fly supplies to a supposed pocket of German military personnel active behind Soviet lines.
 Despite such flights continuing for months, this effort was entirely fruitless as it was an NKVD deception operation, known as Operation Scherhorn.

 Two Ar 232 B-0s were captured by British forces towards the end of the conflict.
 Multiple test flights of these aircraft were performed by Eric "Winkle" Brown, who reportedly gave the aircraft an excellent report.
 Subsequently, they were operated for a time by the Royal Air Force on flights between England and Germany as late as 1946.